cython/cython/src/tutorial/clibraries.rst

         def __cinit__(self):
             self._c_queue = cqueue.queue_new()
             if self._c_queue is NULL:
-	        cpython.exc.PyErr_NoMemory()
+	        raise MemoryError()

+.. [#] In the specific case of a ``MemoryError``, creating a new exception instance in order to raise it may actually fail because we are running out of memory.
+Luckily, CPython provides a C-API function ``PyErr_NoMemory()`` that safely raises the right exception for us.
+As of version 0.14.1, Cython automatically substitutes this C-API call whenever you write ``raise MemoryError`` or ``raise MemoryError()``.
+If you use an older version, you have to cimport the C-API function from the standard package ``cpython.exc`` and call it directly.
+This package contains pre-defined ``.pxd`` files that ship with Cython.
+If you need any CPython C-API functions, you can cimport them from there.
-The ``cpython`` package contains pre-defined ``.pxd`` files that ship with Cython.
-If you need any CPython C-API functions, you can cimport them from this package.
-See Cython's ``Cython/Includes/`` source package for a complete list of ``.pxd`` files, including parts of the standard C library.
+   See Cython's ``Cython/Includes/`` source package for a complete list of provided ``.pxd`` files, including parts of the standard C library.

 The next thing to do is to clean up when the Queue instance is no longer used (i.e. all references to it have been deleted).
 To this